veklang/compiler/docs/ir/validation.md

 - all names are resolved
 - all types are concrete
-- all generics are specialized
+- all generics required by emitted code are specialized
 - all trait calls are statically resolved
 - all high-level control flow is lowered to blocks
 - all source-level mutability rules are already enforced